-- Before deciding whether to admit the applicant, the Inn may make any further enquiries or require the applicant to provide any further information that it considers relevant. - 12.
-The Inn must admit the applicant if the applicant: - (a) is eligible for admission to an Inn; and has given the undertaking on the admission declaration (Schedule A) to commence the Vocational Stage within five years of admission to an Inn and complete that stage within ten years of admission and: - (b) has complied with Regulation 9.
+- 11. Before deciding whether to admit the applicant, the Inn may make any further enquiries or require the applicant to provide any further information that it considers relevant. - 12.
+The Inn must admit the applicant if the applicant: - (a) is eligible for admission to an Inn; and - (b) has complied with Regulation 9.